bruceharrison1984/-nrwl-s3-upload/README.md

 <img style="padding: 1em; width: 70%; border: solid 1px grey; border-radius: 1em;" src="./docs/sync_example.png" />

 The `sync` executor is similar to the `aws s3 sync` command.
 It will run a diff between local files and files contained in S3, and make S3 reflect the local directory.
 This can be very performant because only files which have changed will be uploaded.
+Bucket name can also be dynamically looked up from existing CloudFormation exports.

 ### Properties